Resolving to lose weight in the New Year was the second most common resolution in 2015, with “stay fit and healthy” topping the list.

 Writing down what you eat makes you aware of what you’re consuming.
 Most overweight people do not have a realistic idea of how much they actually eat.
 Keeping a journal will give you that information and help you be more mindful.
 Keep the journal for your own information, and be honest with yourself.
 This is a very powerful tool, and a key to success for most people.

 9. Allow yourself to feel your emotions

 Almost every overweight person eats for comfort, regardless of whether she is hungry.
 This is a huge reason why people overeat.
 You can learn to allow yourself to feel your negative emotions instead of eating to avoid feeling them.
-My free 14-day Freedom from Emotional Eating Challenge will help you do that.

 10. Learn from your mistakes